nestordemeure/shaman/readme.md

 Use the `SHAMAN_UNSTABLE_BRANCH` flag to enable the count and detection of unstable branches.
 The `Shaman::displayUnstableBranches` function can then be used to print the number of unstable tests performed by the application (and additional localisation informations if tagged error is activated).

-The `NO_SHAMAN` flag let you deactivate Shaman to run your computation as if you used the base floating point arithmetic.

 ## Try it online